 This is an indicative list of key actors that may change during the life of the Programme and will undoubtedly vary to some extent from one country to another.
-As a broad guide to actors that could contribute to achieving the results, suggested implementers of each Strategy and Strategic Objective are indicated below using the abbreviations above, for example {AA}.
+As a broad guide to actors that could contribute to achieving the results, suggested implementers of each target are indicated below using the abbreviations above, for example {AA}.